-The retail landscaping of Aerocity District - DIAL (Delhi International Airport Limited) largely constitutes Food & Beverages including coffee shops, restaurants, clubs, and lounges.
-Worldmark Towers 1,2 and 3 are the only prominent retail development offering the said range.
+The retail landscaping of DIAL (Delhi International Airport Limited) has limited TO supporting retail structures which primarily consist of largely constitutes Food & Beverages including coffee shops, restaurants, clubs, and lounges.
+Worldmark Towers 1,2 and 3 are the only prominent retail development offering a range of dining options, and retail stores.